shuvamtracker/Machine-Learning-Project/README.md

 Deploy to Heroku
 Log in or register to Heroku if you do not have an account.
 After you log in in the top-right corner you will have the option of new. create a new app.
 Give a unique name to your code and this name will be your website URL followed by the Heroku domain and let the region be united states only.

 ![image](https://user-images.githubusercontent.com/88879492/142361911-ae682422-b9f1-4280-8e29-18d4144a3f58.png)

+# Deploy the code

+Now scroll down and you have the option to deploy code. we will deploy on the main branch.
+Click on deploy branch and observe logs.
+After successfully deployment it will give you the web app URL on the view app option and your application is deployed successfully.

+Now you can share the URL with anyone to use your application.

 After creating a new repository copy the ssh link of a repository to connect with a repository.
 And then line by line follow the below commands.
 ![image](https://user-images.githubusercontent.com/88879492/142360271-9027c097-9c64-4cd2-aa09-6730fb07c9cc.png)

 ![image](https://user-images.githubusercontent.com/88879492/142360437-4dcc0025-9e3a-491c-afea-be0e67e9bbcf.png)

 ![image](https://user-images.githubusercontent.com/88879492/142360564-4721a96f-3ae0-468d-a9f5-d39574333b45.png)